Swedish Coast Guard: Organization

+The Coast Guard's central headquarters is located in the historic 17th century naval city of Karlskrona, which is a UNESCO World Heritage Site.

 The total number of Coast Guard employees across the country amounts to around 800.

 Neither Coast Guard ships or officers carry military weapons.
-Instead each officer is equipped with Glock 17, ASP baton, OC spray and handcuffs.
+Instead each officer is equipped with a Glock 17, ASP baton, OC spray and handcuffs.

 Coast Guard vessels

-Surveillance Ships
+Multipurpose ships

+The Coast Guard currently has 10 ships which combine the characteristics of both environmental protection vessels and surveillance ships, as well as emergency tow ships.

+Maritime surveillance ships

-The Coast Guard currently has 22 surveillance craft which are used mainly for patrolling with some also given oil spill response capacity.
+The Coast Guard currently has 16 maritime surveillance ships which are used mainly for patrolling with some also given oil spill response capacity.

-Environmental Protection Vessels
+Environmental protection vessels

-The Coast Guard currently has 12 environmental protection vessels primarily used for oil spill response, and secondly for patrolling.
+The Coast Guard currently has 5 environmental protection vessels primarily used for oil spill response, and secondly for patrolling.

-Combination

-The Coast Guard currently has nine ships which combine the characteristics of both environmental protection vessels and surveillance craft.
-KBV 001, KBV 002, KBV 003, KBV 031, KBV 032, KBV 033, KBV 034, KBV 201 and KBV 202.

 Hovercraft

 The Coast Guard operates five hovercraft mainly in northern Sweden where they can easily travel over both ice, water and land.
 KBV 593 based in Luleå, KBV 592 based in Umeå, KBV 591 based in Örnsköldsvik, KBV 594 KBV based in Vaxholm, and 595.